Mint Co-Founders & Board

 Board Members

-This 23-year-old artist was born and raised in Detroit.
+This 27-year-old artist was born and raised in Detroit.
 She has created art from a very young age and used her talent in Mint’s Learn and Earn program during her senior year at Cass Tech.
 She served as a team leader for the Mint Creative Summer Jobs program for the last two virtual years.
 She loves to travel and creating Afro-futurism in her creative work.
-Alexis is currently attending college full-time.
+Alexis is currently attending college full-time and has served as Mint’s board vice president and president.

 A retired General Motors marketing professional, Kelly O’Neill is an artist and sculptor whose work is sold at galleries and art fairs.
 She had a booth across from Mint Artists at the Funky Ferndale Art Fair in 2017 and soon after became a Mint Ambassador.
 O’Neill has created many Mint videos on our YouTube channel.
-She is currently the Mint’s marketing director, a volunteer role, and leads the Mint Marketing Working Group.
+She has served as Mint’s marketing director, a volunteer role before becoming board president in 2024.
 Photo credit: Emma Burchusel

 Vickie Elmer, Executive Director

 Elmer has accelerated Mint’s growth during the pandemic by hiring more youth and engaging more funders.
 A freelance writer and editor who focuses on careers and business, she co-founded the organization and leads it day to day.
-She also started the Magic of Art in Palmer Park in 2015 and runs Mity Nice, a social enterprise that hires teens for summer jobs. photo credit: Nick Hagen
+She also started the Magic of Art in Palmer Park in 2015 and is an active volunteer with People for Palmer Park, SHARE Detroit‘s Leadership group and more.
+(Photo credit: Nick Hagen)

 Hubert Massey, Co-founder

 Massey is a revered Detroit artist and muralist.
 He is the creator of major mosaics, frescos and murals in Detroit, Flint, and elsewhere.
-He loves working with young people; his son Matthew participated in our 2015 program and he engages in Mint’s education and summer jobs and his daughter Lia was in Mint in 2018 – 2019.
+He loves working with young people.
+Hhs son Matthew participated in our 2015 program and his daughter Lia participated with Mint in 2018-2019.
+Mint Artists helped with his first street mural downtown; see more in this video.

 James Gomez, Treasurer